Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Supporting parents and carers

 Children and young people can be involved in sharing nudes and semi-nudes in several different ways.
 They may lose control of their own image, receive an image of someone else or share an image of another person.
-In any of these situations, parents/carers may find it difficult to know how to deal with the knowledge that their child has been involved in an incident and may display differing emotions.
+In any of these situations, parents and carers may find it difficult to know how to deal with the knowledge that their child has been involved in an incident and may display differing emotions.

 In all situations, parents and carers should be:

-• given support to deal with their own feelings of upset and concern, including signposting to further resources that can help them to understand the sharing of nude and semi-nude incidents or support services they can contact, where appropriate
+- given support to deal with their own feelings of upset and concern, including signposting to further resources that can help them to understand the sharing of nude and semi-nude incidents or support services they can contact, where appropriate

-• given support on how to speak to their child about the incident
+- given support on how to speak to their child about the incident

-• advised on the law around sharing nudes and semi-nudes
+- advised on the law around sharing nudes and semi-nudes

-• kept updated about any actions that have been taken or any support that their child is accessing unless the child involved has specifically asked for this not to happen and is judged to be old enough to make that informed decision
+- kept updated about any actions that have been taken or any support that their child is accessing unless the child involved has specifically asked for this not to happen and is judged to be old enough to make that informed decision

-• informed about sources of support for their child, in case they are feeling anxious or depressed about what has happened.
-This could include speaking to a Childline counsellor, in-house counselling services where available, or a GP.
+- informed about sources of support for their child, in case they are feeling anxious or depressed about what has happened (this could include speaking to a Childline counsellor, in-house counselling services where available, or a GP).
 If they are concerned that their child is suicidal they should contact 999

-• advised to talk to the setting about any incidents of bullying linked to the situation in line with the anti-bullying policy
+- advised to talk to the setting about any incidents of bullying linked to the situation in line with the anti-bullying policy

-• directed to NCA-CEOP if the child or young person discloses any further details to them that may suggest they are being groomed or sexually exploited.
+- directed to NCA-CEOP if the child or young person discloses any further details to them that may suggest they are being groomed or sexually exploited

 Parents and carers whose child has lost control of nudes and semi-nudes should be:

-• directed to encourage the child or young person to delete images from social media accounts if they have uploaded the images themselves
+- directed to encourage the child or young person to delete images from social media accounts if they have uploaded the images themselves

-• directed to IWF and Childline’s Report Remove tool as soon as possible to minimise the number of people that see the image
+- directed to IWF and Childline’s Report Remove tool as soon as possible to minimise the number of people that see the image

 Parents and carers whose child has been sent nudes and semi-nudes should be advised to:

-• listen to their child’s concerns without criticising their decisions
+- listen to their child’s concerns without criticising their decisions

-• explain that it is not okay for someone to make them feel uncomfortable, to pressure them into doing things that they do not want to do, or to show them things that they are unhappy about and they can speak out if this ever happens
+- discuss issues of consent and trust within healthy relationships and that it is not okay for someone to make them feel uncomfortable, to pressure them into doing things that they do not want to do, or to show them things that they are unhappy about, and that they can speak out if this ever happens

-• stay calm and refrain from getting angry with their child
+- stay calm and refrain from getting angry with their child

-• ask who the image has been sent to and where it has been shared
+- ask who the image has been sent to and where it has been shared

-• agree next steps for taking the image down, including deleting the image from their phone or any social media accounts and reporting it to service providers
+- agree next steps for taking the image down, including deleting the image from their phone or any social media accounts and reporting it to service providers

-• identify whether they asked for the image or were initially sent it without requesting it
+- identify whether they asked for the image or were initially sent it without requesting it

-• discuss issues of consent and trust in healthy relationships or friendships
+- discuss issues of consent and trust in healthy relationships or friendships

-• talk about the types of things that are and are not okay to share and how they would feel if someone shared a personal photo of them (if they have asked for the image, explain the importance of not pressuring others into activities that they may not want to take part in)
+- talk about the types of things that are and are not okay to share and how they would feel if someone shared a personal photo of them (if they have asked for the image, explain the importance of not pressuring others into activities that they may not want to take part in)

-• ask about their motivations for sharing the photo and discuss what they could have done differently. (if they have reacted to an upsetting incident, such as the break-up of a relationship, by sending the photo onwards, talk about how they could have managed their feelings in a healthier and more positive way)
+- ask about their motivations for sharing the photo and discuss what they could have done differently (if they have reacted to an upsetting incident, such as the break-up of a relationship, by sending the photo onwards, talk about how they could have managed their feelings in a healthier and more positive way)

 Resources and support